-PRIORITY AREA SCP OUTCOMES CBP ACTIONS ALIGNED TO SCP OUTCOMES ENHANCED ENVIRONMENT The natural environment contributes greatly to our inner-city community.
-We want to protect and enhance it, making the best use of our natural resources to benefit the Vincent community.
-Our parks and reserves are maintained, enhanced and well used.
-Our urban forest/canopy is maintained and increased.
-We have improved resource efficiency and waste management.
-We have minimised our impact on the environment.
-Install solar photovoltaic systems at various City assets.
-Prepare and implement master plans and development plans for various City reserves/parks.
-Implement Greening Plan program.
-Implement Streetscape Improvement program.
-Deliver Food Organics and Garden Organics bin system.
-Implement Sustainable Environment Strategy.
-Implement park assets upgrade and renewal program.
-Implement Vincent Underground Power program.
-ACCESSIBLE CITY We want to be a leader in making it safe, easy, environmentally friendly and enjoyable to get around Vincent.
+PRIORITY AREA SCP OUTCOMES CBP ACTIONS ALIGNED TO SCP OUTCOMES ENHANCED The natural environment contributes greatly to our inner-city community.
+We want to protect and enhance it, making best use of our natural resources for the benefit.
+Installation of solar photovoltaic systems at various City assets Prepare and implement Master Plans and development plans for various City reserves/parks Implement Greening Plan Program Implement Streetscape Improvement Program Deliver FOGO bin system Implement Sustainable Environment Strategy Implement park assets upgrade and renewal program Implement the Vincent Underground Power Program ACCESSIBLE CITY We want to be a leader in making it safe, easy, environmentally friendly and enjoyable to get around Vincent.
 Our pedestrian and cyclist networks are well designed, connected, accessible and encourage increased use.
 We have better integrated all modes of transport and increased services through the City.
 We have embraced emerging transport technologies.
-Implement the Accessible City Strategy.
-Your Move Program, events and education regarding active transport.
-Improve bike boulevards and pedestrian ways.
-Monitor and report on 40km/h Speed Zone Trial.
-Develop a Wayfinding Plan for town centres.
-CONNECTED COMMUNITY We are a diverse, welcoming and engaged community.
+Implementation of Accessible City Strategy Your Move Program, events and education regarding active transport Improve bike boulevards and pedestrian ways Monitor and report on 40km/h Speed Zone Trial Develop a Wayfinding Plan for town centres CONNECTED We are diverse, welcoming and engaged community.
 We want to celebrate what makes us unique and connect with those around us to enhance our quality of life.
 An arts culture flourishes and is celebrated in the City of Vincent.
 We have enhanced opportunities for our community to build relationships and connections with each other and the City.
 Our many cultures are celebrated.
 We recognise, engage and partner with the Whadjuk Noongar people and culture.
 Our community facilities and spaces are well known and well used.
 We are an inclusive, accessible and equitable City for all.
-Implement the Safer Vincent Plan.
-Plan and implement community programs and activities run by the Vincent Library, Community Centre, and Local History Centre.
-Review and refresh the Disability Access and Inclusion Plan 2017 - 2022.
-Prepare and implement the Arts Plan.
-Install town centre artworks in Leederville and William Street.
-Prepare and implement Innovate Reconciliation Action Plan.
-Implement Youth Action Plan.
+Implement the Safer Vincent Plan Plan and implement Community programs and activities including Seniors, Library, Vincent Community Centre, Local History Centre Review and refresh the Disability Access and Inclusion Plan 2017 - 2022 Prepare and implement the Arts Plan Install town centre artworks in Leederville and William Street Prepare and implement 'Innovate' Reconciliation Action Plan Implement Youth Action Plan